Putting People and Planet First

 As a nationally recognized leader in sustainability, IMEG’s certified experts have designed hundreds of LEED and Net Zero projects and we have several that are WELL certified or seeking certification.
 In addition to WELL- and LEED-certified designers, IMEG has accredited experts in ASHRAE-Certified Building Energy Modeling and Building Energy Assessment.
 We are also a founding member of the Carbon Leadership Forum’s newly launched MEP 2040 Challenge, calling on all systems engineers to “advocate for and achieve net zero carbon in their projects: operational carbon by 2030 and embodied carbon by 2040.”

-Additionally, recently we signed on to be part of the U.S. Department of Energy’s Better Buildings Alliance, the AIA 2030 Commitment, and joined the Structural Engineers 2050 Commitment Program to eliminate embodied carbon in our project designs.
+Additionally, recently we signed on to be part of the U.S. Department of Energy’s Better Buildings Alliance, the AIA 2030 Commitment, the National Academy of Medicine’s Action Collaborative on Decarbonizing the U.S. Health Sector (Climate Collaborative), and joined the Structural Engineers 2050 Commitment Program to eliminate embodied carbon in our project designs.
 However, our commitment goes back decades as demonstrated by our many “firsts” in high-performance design.

 - 1st Hospital in U.S. Served by Lake-Coupled Geothermal System